 When You Need It Most

 When you break a bone or have a cut that won’t stop bleeding, you go to the emergency room, but where should you go when you have an excruciating toothache?
 When a dental emergency happens, turn to The Dental Den of Allen!
-Dr. Anniece Ward and our team can see you right away, ease your discomfort, and resolve the problem quickly.
+Dr. Anniece Ward and our team can see you right away for emergency dentistry in Allen, TX, ease your discomfort, and resolve the problem quickly.
 If you or a loved one needs urgent help, just contact us for the next available appointment.

 Why Choose The Dental Den of Allen

 - Open on Weekends and Weekday Evenings

 - Same-Day Appointments Available for Patients in Pain

 - Caring, Friendly Team of Dental Professionals

 How to Handle Common Dental Emergencies

 Whether your dental emergency is the result of an injury or poor oral hygiene, you need to call our dental office right away.
 Our team will do everything we can to get you on our schedule as soon as possible.
 Plus, we can provide tips for coping with your situation until you arrive.
 Below are just some of the potential dental emergencies and general guidelines for dealing with them for the best possible outcome.

 If you have persistent tooth pain even after flossing, the problem is most likely a cavity that has reached the pulp or nerve center of the tooth.
 In this case, you’ll need root canal therapy to get rid of the infected structure.
 Until you come to our dental office, you can take ibuprofen and use a cold compress to manage pain and swelling.